 Bombus terrestris is our largest bumblebee, and usually the first to emerge.
-The thing to note on the queen is the dirty orange colour of the hairs at the end of the abdomen.
+The thing to note on the queen is the dirty orange colour of the hairs at the end of the abdomen (below), although on continental Europe and in the Channel Islands the tail of the queen is white.
 Also when Bombus terrestris and B. lucorum can be seen together the yellow hairs of B. terrestris appear more orangey while those of B. lucorum are more lemon yellow.

-Workers have a white tail, and are almost indistinguishable from Bombus lucorum workers.
+Workers (below) have a white tail, and are almost indistinguishable from Bombus lucorum workers.

 Lengths, queen 20-22, worker 11-17, male 14-16.
 Bombus terrestris is one of the main species used in greenhouse pollination, and consequently can be found in many countries and areas where it is not native; Tasmania for example.

 Slightly smaller than Bombus terrestris, and with a white tip to her abdomen.
-Lengths, queen 19-20,
+Lengths, queen (below) 19-20,

 Populations are believed to be declining.